 Ferry to Giannutri

-Tourists travelling by ferry to Giannutri disembark at a relatively virgin island with rich nature and underwater world, also known as the isle of gulls!
+Tourists traveling by ferry to Giannutri disembark at a relatively virgin island with rich nature and underwater world, also known as the isle of gulls!

-Giannutri is a very small island with the length and width of 3 kilometers and 500 meters respectively.
+Giannutri is a very small island with a length and width of 3 kilometers and 500 meters respectively.
 It abstains 8 nautical miles of southeast Giglio and 6 nautical miles of southwest Monte Argentario.
 It's the southernmost island of the Tuscan Archipelago and the second smallest of the Tuscan Islands.
-It's half moon shape forms the gulf of Spalmatoio.
-Ferry routes Giannutri occur from and to Livorno and Gorgona especially in high season months.
+Its half-moon shape forms the gulf of Spalmatoio.
+Ferry routes Giannutri occur from and to Livorno and Gorgona, especially in high season months.

 Schedules & Prices Giannutri

 Choose your departure port and date and get all current ferry schedules and prices for Giannutri!